Who Should Not Get the Influenza (Flu) Vaccines?

 - Adults 50 years and older

-- People with a history of a severe allergic reaction to any component of the vaccine or to a previous dose of any influenza vaccine
+- Persons with a history of a severe allergic reaction to any component of the vaccine or to a previous dose of any influenza vaccine

 - People who are allergic to eggs

-- Children two years through 17 years of age who are receiving aspirin therapy or aspirin-containing therapy.
+- Children 2 through 17 years of age who are receiving aspirin or undergoing aspirin-containing therapy

 - Pregnant women